andyboxer/TeeTreeExample/README.md

         bakatcha:   innk l  ai aaahr ohpkr ssdwfteei yit ca

+### Test service logging output

+Unless you have changed the log path for the example then the TeeTree system logs will be placed at /var/log/TeeTree

+The following logs are created during the example execution.

+* The exampleCall.log this log contains details of the messages which flow between client and server during remote service invocation.

-In the exampleService.log file you will see a log of the service constructor and method invocation messages looking something like as follows:
+In the exampleCall.log file you will see a log of the service constructor and method invocation messages looking something like as follows:

         Date: 2012-08-01 06:19:47, Origin: unknown, Code: 0, Message: TeeTree worker waiting
         Date: 2012-08-01 06:19:47, Origin: unknown, Code: 0, Message: TeeTree worker message received : {"serviceClass":"ExampleServiceClass","serviceMethod":"getConstructorParams","serviceData":[],"serviceMessageType":"TEETREE_CALL"}